wintercounter/mhy/docs/processes/eslint.md

 # eslint

-- Environment: `development`

-> Linting is done by Webpack also.
+> Linting is done by Webpack also in production mode.
 You only need this process to manually run linting, or run it's `fix` command for example.

 ## Default command
 ```bash